 - Most Wi-Fi equipment will be compatible but the Town cannot guarantee the compatibility of your equipment with the wireless network.

-- You will need a web browser such as Internet Explorer, Firefox, Safari, Opera, or Chrome.
+- You will need a web browser such as Edge, Firefox, Safari, Opera, or Chrome.

 - Set your TCP/IP properties to ‘Obtain an IP address automatically’.

 - It is highly recommended you have a fully charged battery in your device.

 How do I connect to a wireless network?

 - Open your wireless connection software or tool usually in your settings.
 In your software, you will be able to scan for any wireless networks.

 - Your software should present you with all the wireless connections available to you.
 In this case, look for ToH Guest.

 - Choose ‘activate’ or ‘connect’, depending on the manufacturer of your device.

 - Open a web browser and you will see a Town of Hanna login page.
 Directly underneath the username and password login boxes, is a link for Free Public WiFi.